vuejs/docs/src/guide/component-props.md

 }
 ```

-2. **The prop is passed in as a raw value that needs to be transformed.** In this case, it's best to define a computed property using the prop's value:
+2. <b>The prop is passed in as a raw value that needs to be transformed.</b> In this case, it's best to define a computed property using the prop's value:

 ```js
 props: ['size'],